laravel/docs/configuration.md

 <a name="introduction"></a>
 ## Introduction

-All of the configuration files for the Laravel framework are stored in the `config` directory.
-Each option is documented, so feel free to look through the files and get familiar with the options available to you.

-These configuration files allow you to configure things like your database connection information, your mail server information, as well as various other core configuration values such as your application timezone and encryption key.

-<a name="application-overview"></a>
-#### Application Overview
+While Laravel requires no additional configuration out of the box, over time you may need to configure various aspects of the framework, such as using a different database connection.

-In a hurry?
-You can get a quick overview of your application's configuration, drivers, and environment via the `about` Artisan command:
+You can get a quick overview of your application's configuration, drivers, and environment via the `about` Artisan command.

 ```shell
 php artisan about